Access your Pro+ Content below.

-This article is part of the Special Edition, September 2013 issue of Putting big data technology in its place
+This article is part of the Business Information issue of Special Edition, September 2013

 Hadoop has become everyone's big data darling.
 But it can only do so much, and savvy businesses need to make sure it's a good fit for their needs.

 Big data and in-memory analytics software can form a mutually beneficial relationship, provided business users really need in-memory processing power.

 There's real value to be gained from big data projects, if organizations can get past all the hype and look at big data tools with a realistic eye.